BenGregory23/SKOP-API-documentation/patient.md

 # Patient
-The patient is the user who has a Skop and will be using it.
+The patient is the user who has a Skop and will be using it.<br>
 To create an instance of the `Patient` class, you must pass in the following parameters:

 `Patient(API_KEY, SESSION_ID)`